alexandertrefz/essence/packages/standard-library/README.md

 `String.split(on:)`, which is also the one native that decides what a "character" is: it segments into Unicode grapheme clusters (see `graphemesOf` in `String.ts`), so `length`, `slice`, `reverse`, `firstIndex` and the rest, all written on top of it, count and cut by grapheme).
-The short-circuiting `firstItem(where:)` is not among them: it is written in Essence on `reduce`'s early-stopping entry, and leaves the walk at the item that decides the answer.
+A fourth group joined those three for a measured reason rather than for a reason of principle: a search or an ordering whose Essence body built a whole List to answer a question about one position. `String.firstIndex`/`lastIndex`/`count(of:)` walk the grapheme view, `List.sort`, `List.lastIndex(where:)` and `List.partition` walk the runs, and `Dictionary.everyEntry`/`removeEvery` keep the encodings the receiver already holds.
+Each says at its own declaration what it measured.
+The short-circuiting `firstItem(where:)` is not among any of them: it is written in Essence on `reduce`'s early-stopping entry, and leaves the walk at the item that decides the answer.

 Two Methods are native for a reason worth reading before assuming otherwise:
 `List.is`, because the pairwise form trips an infinite recursion in generic